manuxviii/rpi-leds/README.md

 # rpi-leds
 Control rgb leds strips through a web browser with a raspberry pi.

+## Usage
+By default, leds are extincts.
+Simply navigate to \<device-ip\>/leds.php and select a color.

 ## Installation
 ### docker
 You should have a raspbian running on your pi.